akshat-o5/Todo-App-Backend/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Blog
-for more information, do checkout my blog [Blog](https://akshato2.hashnode.dev/building-a-todo-app-with-flask-and-mysql-a-comprehensive-guide)
+For more information, do checkout my blog [Blog](https://akshato2.hashnode.dev/building-a-todo-app-with-flask-and-mysql-a-comprehensive-guide)